 - a.
-Equipment: - (1) Be able to set up antennas and relays, using available high points and ground planes; and - (2) Describe the proper placement of antennas. - b.
-FCC Rules and ASRC Radio Communications Policy and SOP: - (1) Describe FCC rules under which the ASRC operates: - i.
+Equipment: - (1) Be able to set up antennas and relays, using available high points and ground planes; - (2) Describe the proper placement of antennas. - b.
+FCC Rules and communications protocols: - (1) Describe FCC rules under which the ASRC operates: - i.
 State the use and number of units allowed for each FCC licensed frequency used by the ASRC; - ii.
-Describe appropriate concerns with interference with other Nets; and - iii.
-Describe FCC rules pertinent to the ASRC.
+Describe appropriate concerns with interference with other Nets;

-- (2) Outline ASRC Communications Policies and SOP. - c.
+- iii.
+Describe FCC rules pertinent to the ASRC. - (2) Outline common communications protocols as they relate to a SAR event. - c.
 Management: - (1) Develop a comprehensive Communications Plan for a mission (with multiple nets and base communications); - (2) Describe how to interface with other organizations providing radio communications at missions (CAP, Ham, etc.). - i.
 Planning -- describe what is needed and how these organizations can be put to best use; - ii.
-Resources -- describe what the organizations can provide and when; and - iii.
+Resources -- describe what the organizations can provide and when; - iii.
 Operations -- find out what they need during operations and try to provide it. - (3) Explain when a temporary commercial telephone line installation is practical.
 Describe the procedure to obtain a temporary installation. - (4) Maintain proper records (Communications log and equipment sign-out log).